 - Ring the information numbers on food packaging.
 You have to ask the question “Were any of the ingredients derived from a genetically modified crop?” and persist until you get a direct answer.
 If they say "We only use ingredients allowed by our regulators" it means it may be GM.
 Our labelling laws mean most GM ingredients escape labelling and therefore we cannot know what we are eating.

 Milk, meat, eggs, fish and honey

 The four main GM crops are also used as animal feed.
-There is no way to recognise animal products fed on GM – milk, meat, eggs, fish, honey - labelling at all ends is grossly inadequate - ask your butcher or local producer.
+There is no way to recognise animal products fed on GM – milk, meat, eggs, fish, honey - labelling at all ends is grossly inadequate - ask your butcher or local producer what the animals were fed.
 Until things improve, buying grass-fed meat and organic dairy and poultry is the only way to be sure.